Make societies more resilient to misinformation

-Filter is the national media literacy project of the Ministry of Culture and Information Policy of Ukraine that was established in 2021.
+Filter is the national media literacy project that works with the Ministry of Culture and Information Policy of Ukraine to increase Ukrainians’ resilience to misinformation.

-The project’s online platform aims to bring together the best solutions and materials implemented by state authorities, public initiatives, international partners and media community.
+The project’s online platform aims to bring together the best solutions and materials implemented by state authorities, public initiatives, international partners and media community in Ukraine and worldwide.

 We focus on specific tasks and their solutions.